CIBIL Score Minus 1

 What is the Meaning of 0 CIBIL Score?

 If an individual's credit account history is less than 6 months, their credit score will show as Zero (0) because the credit reporting agency does not have enough information to assign them a credit score.
 Although having a zero CIBIL score is not necessarily negative, it may limit the borrower's ability to get the best loan and credit card offers with lower interest rates compared to those with a good credit score history.
-This is because the lenders cannot accurately assess the borrower's financial credibility.
-Nonetheless, individuals with zero credit scores can still apply for loans and credit cards from banks or NBFCs.
-So, you see having a 0 CIBIL score is not necessarily a bad thing.
-It just directs banks to be more cautious while lending out any amount to you.

 Additional Read : CIBIL Score Check Free Online By PAN Number

-What is the Difference between a CIBIL Score of 0 and -1?
+What is the Difference Between a CIBIL Score of 0 and -1?

 CIBIL score 0 (NA - History not Available) means that an individual's credit history is available for less than 6 months, and the credit reporting agency cannot make any decision on their credit account due to a lack of information.